5 Things Crafters Waste their Time (& Money) On

-Not knowing the numbers of your business is sort of like baking a cake without knowing the numbers of a recipe.
+Not knowing the numbers of your business is sort of like baking a cake without knowing the numbers called for in a recipe.

 Could you bake something that resembles a cake without knowing how much flour to add, how many eggs, the temperature to bake it at, and for how long?

 But if you want a cake you know will come out of the oven perfectly, every time, and will taste amazing on the first try, you’re better off knowing the recipe’s numbers.

-A business is the same.
-You can create something that resembles a business without knowing your numbers, but you’ll have much more success (and less stress) if you know your numbers and let them guide where you spend your time and money.
+You can create something that resembles a business without knowing your numbers, but you’ll have much more success (and less stress) if you know your numbers and let them guide where to spend your time and money.

 If the number side of the business is something you tend to ignore and just hope it works out (no shame, I used to) THE SUCCESS PLANNER will help you track important numbers, calculate important equations (e.g. ROI) and best of all, understand them.